 If you’re out of town and want to see as much as possible, pacing yourself can be a challenge.
 You can also try some of the following strategies to minimize museum fatigue:

 - Get a good night’s sleep, eat a good breakfast, wear comfortable shoes, stay hydrated, and plan time to eat.
 Physical fatigue is a big part of museum fatigue, so take care of yourself to stay in the field longer.
 Museum food can be expensive, but sometimes it’s worth it to refuel if it means actually being able to enjoy your museum time.
 More affordable food trucks tend to park outside city museums, too.

 - Recognize that you can’t see everything in a large museum.
 In many cases, it’s completely impossible.
 Prioritize quality over quantity.
 Aim to have rewarding experiences with fewer artworks instead of lots of rushed experiences that barely make an impression.
-Plan your visit so you see whatever is most important to you first.
-After that, continue browsing as long as it’s still enjoyable.
+Plan your visit so you see whatever is most important to you first so that you aren’t too tired or rushed to enjoy it later on.

 - Take a break as necessary.
 Most museums have couches and chairs throughout the galleries, and all have some in the lobby.
 Feel free to sit down every once in a while.
 Just a few minutes off your feet can make a world of difference.
 It’s also a good idea to bend over and stretch occasionally to relieve physical tightness from a lot of walking and craning your neck to see things.

 - Transportation can play a big role in museum fatigue, at least for me.
 If you’re stressed out about catching a train or getting back across a city at rush hour, you’ll burn out sooner.
 When planning your itinerary, leave yourself a little extra time in the name of your sanity.